 Professor Blais is passionate about teaching because, “our patients deserve quality veterinary care from educated professionals.
 Our clients expect the people who work with their pets are knowledgeable, educated, compassionate and highly skilled and that is what we provide.
 For technicians, education opens unlimited opportunities, builds perspective and expands horizons and empowers graduates to change lives and make a difference in the world.”

 She feels privileged to be able to return to her alma mater, to serve as Program Director and Department Chair for more than 20 years.
 A highlight of her time at Mount Ida was spearheading the building of the Center for Veterinary Technology.

-Professor Blais served as Vice President of the Massachusetts Veterinary Technician Association (MVTA) and chairs their legislative committee.
+Professor Blais is a member of the American Veterinary Medical Association Committee on Veterinary Technician Education & Activities and serves as their representative on the American Association of Veterinary State Boards Veterinary Technician National Examination Committee.
+She is a member and has served as Vice President of the Massachusetts Veterinary Technician Association (MVTA) and currently co-chairs their legislative committee.
 She serves as editor for multiple publications through Elsevier and Mosby.

-Professor Blais teaches veterinary parasitology, senior seminars and senior clinical rotations.
+Professor Blais teaches veterinary parasitology and both senior seminar courses.
 She incorporates research, writing and critical components in all her courses.